-Nikolski is a community located on Nikolski Bay, on the north coast and at the southwest end of Umnak Island, one of the Fox Islands in the Eastern Aleutian Islands, about 910 miles (1,468 km) southwest of Anchorage and 116 miles (187 km) southwest of Dutch Harbor, Alaska.
-Nikolski has an unlighted gravel runway that provides passenger, mail, and cargo service.
+Nikolski is a community located near the southwest end of Umnak Island, one of the Fox Islands in the eastern Aleutian Islands, about 910 miles (1,468 km) southwest of Anchorage and 116 miles (187 km) southwest of Dutch Harbor, Alaska.
+Nikolski has an unlighted gravel runway that provides limited passenger, mail, and cargo service.
 The airstrip was built during World War II and is still owned by the U.S. Air Force.
 The village has no wharf or port facilities for ships.
 Barges deliver cargo once or twice a year, and shallow water in Nikolski Bay requires that goods and passengers are lightered 3 miles (4.8 km) to shore.

-Today, most residents support themselves by working outside the village at crab canneries and on processing ships.
-Income is supplemented by subsistence activities, which provide a substantial part of the villagers’ diets.
+Today, most residents support themselves by working outside the village at crab canneries and on fish processing ships.
+Income is supplemented by subsistence activities which provide a substantial part of the villagers’ diets.
 Salmon, halibut, seals, and ducks are caught.
 The lack of a harbor and dock has limited commercial fishing opportunities.
-The village is part of the Aleutian Pribilof Islands Association, Inc. which is the federally recognized tribal organization of the Aleut people in Alaska.
+The village is part of the Aleutian Pribilof Islands Association, Inc. which is the federally recognized tribal organization of the Unangan Aleut people in Alaska.
 They own 4,000 to 7,000 sheep, as well as 300 head of cattle and 30 horses that graze over much of the island.
 Read more here and here.
-Explore more of Nikolski here:
+Explore more of Nikolski and Umnak Island here: